sing-group/seda/seda-docs/source/operations.rst

 Configuration
 +++++++++++++

-First, the *‘Blast configuration’* area allows to select the execution mode of Blast: *system binary* indicates that blast will be executed directly using its binaries and *Docker image* means that a Docker image will be used instead.
+First, the *‘Blast configuration’* area allows to select the execution mode of Blast: *system binary* indicates that BLAST will be executed directly using its binaries and *Docker image* means that a Docker image will be used instead.

-In the *system binary* mode, the path where the blast binaries (makeblastdb, blastdb_aliastool, blastdbcmd, blastp, blastn, blastx, tblastn, and tblastx) are located must be specified (refer to section :ref:`Dependencies<dependencies>` for additional information about this).
+In the *system binary* mode, the path where the BLAST binaries (makeblastdb, blastdb_aliastool, blastdbcmd, blastp, blastn, blastx, tblastn, and tblastx) are located must be specified (refer to section :ref:`Dependencies<dependencies>` for additional information about this).
 If they are available in the system path, just click the *‘Check binary’* button to make sure that SEDA can correctly execute them.

 .. figure:: images/operations/blast-two-way/2.png
    :align: center

-In the *Docker image* mode, the default image is already set, although it is possible to choose a custom one provided that it has the blast binaries in the system path.
+In the *Docker image* mode, the default image is already set, although it is possible to choose a custom one provided that it has the BLAST binaries in the system path.

 .. figure:: images/operations/blast-two-way/3.png
    :align: center

 Then, the *‘DB configuration’* area allows to control some aspects related with the databases created in the process.
-The type of the database is automatically selected according to the blast type to execute.
+The type of the database is automatically selected according to the BLAST type to execute.
 This area allows to indicate whether the databases must be stored in a directory of your choice.
 Otherwise, temporary directories are used and they are deleted at the end of the process.
 Nevertheless, you may be interested in storing the databases because SEDA can reuse them in the future: if databases with the same name exist in the selected directory they are not created again.

 .. figure:: images/operations/blast-two-way/4.png
    :align: center

 Finally, the *‘Query configuration’* area allows to control how queries are performed.
 First, you can choose the ortholog report mode using the *‘Mode‘* parameter and choose *‘Report exact orthologues’* or *‘Report non-exact orthologues’*.
-Secondly, you must choose the blast type that you want to perform using the *‘Blast type’* parameter.
-By selecting the blast type: (*i*) the type of database is automatically determined, and (*ii*) if *blastx* or *tblastn* types are selected, then you will only be allowed to select a query from an external file because the selected files used to construct the database cannot be used as query (blastx uses a database of proteins and a query of nucleotides and tblastn uses a database of nucleotides and a query of proteins).
+Secondly, you must choose the BLAST type that you want to perform using the *‘Blast type’* parameter.
+By selecting the BLAST type: (*i*) the type of database is automatically determined, and (*ii*) if *blastx* or *tblastn* types are selected, then you will only be allowed to select a query from an external file because the selected files used to construct the database cannot be used as query (blastx uses a database of proteins and a query of nucleotides and tblastn uses a database of nucleotides and a query of proteins).

 Thirdly, the *‘Query source’* allows to select the source of the query file: